 - The Good Kingdom: Tsar Vladimir can align himself with the liberal democrats among his supporters, turning the resurgent Russian Empire into a bastion of democracy.

-- History Repeats: Should Tukhachevsky's WRRF defeats Vyatka, Vladimir and his family are executed, meeting the same end Tsar Nicholas II's family did over forty years prior.
+- History Repeats: Should Tukhachevsky's WRRF defeat Vyatka, Vladimir and his family are executed in a basement, meeting the same end Tsar Nicholas II and his family did over forty years prior.

 - Istanbul (Not Constantinople): In this timeline, the city of Vyatka was renamed Rykov by Bukharin's government, instead of Kirov like in real life.
 It got its old name back when conquered by Vladimir's forces during the West Russian War; if a socialist warlord takes over Vyatka, it will be renamed Rykov again.